 Assistant Coach – Paige Coolahan

 Paige played club volleyball with CVC for 2 years and at Mt.
 Hebron High School for 4 years, playing middle.
 She recently graduated from the University of Maryland Baltimore County with a degree in Media & Communication Studies.
 She was the secretary for the UMBC Women’s Club Volleyball Team, where she started as a middle and transitioned to OH.
 This will be Paige’s first year coaching for CVC.

 Head Coach – Todd Thompson

 Todd brings strong coaching and playing experience to CVC.
 Locally he has coached with both Atholton and Centennial High School’s varsity programs as an assistant coach.
 Todd has coached in Arizona, California, and with the USAV High Performance (HP) program.
 He played indoor and beach volleyball for 30+ years at the AA/Open level, and for USVBA clubs and clubs at Montana State, Arizona State, and Stanford.
-Todd is USAV Impact, Safesport, CAP I/II certified, and is a CAP III candidate.
+Todd is USAV Impact, Safesport, CAP I/II/III certified.
 Todd lives in Columbia Maryland with his family and works for Booz Allen Hamilton.